emqx/eip/active/0038-secret-registry.md

 Read-back over the API returns metadata only -- the stored byte string never leaves the broker except as part of a rendered template at the moment the template is used.

+Secrets are namespace-scoped: a secret is owned by the namespace of the principal that created it, a namespaced reference resolves against that namespace first and falls back to the global registry, and a global reference never resolves to a namespace-owned secret.

 ## Motivation